July 30, 2019//Tony HowlettLast Updated: January 27, 2021

 Using a Virtual Private Network (VPN) is one of the most common choices when it comes to remote access software.
 VPN solutions are available from a range of software companies, and can typically be used by individuals and organizations of any size.

-To shed some light on VPNs and their costs (both upfront and hidden), let’s first take a look at a few examples of VPN software products and their pricing.
+To shed some light on pricing VPNs and their costs (both upfront and hidden), let’s first take a look at a few examples of VPN software products and their pricing.
 Then we’ll discuss the potential hidden costs and risks that may be lurking down the road after the VPN is deployed.

 OpenVPN is a VPN solution that can be used to provide remote access for employees, network cloud data centers, and more.
 OpenVPN offers different options, depending on whether you want their Business VPN version (enterprise-scale remote access solutions) or a Consumer VPN.